YALW FAQ

 We know it’s not everyone’s dream setup.
 Maybe you’re used to hotel points and continental breakfast.
 Maybe you live alone and value your quiet space.
 Maybe you’re married and would really prefer to crash with your spouse.
 Totally fair.

-But YALW isn’t designed to be comfortable.
-It’s designed to shake you up.
+But YALW is designed to shake you up.

-This is not your typical weekend—whatever that means to you.
-We’re here to dig deep, to get off autopilot and to throw ourselves into something real.
-And part of that means sharing space, rubbing shoulders and getting dropped into a setting that demands presence, participation and a little grit.
+We are not your typical weekend, whatever that means to you.
+We’re here to get off autopilot and throw ourselves into something real.
+And part of that means sharing space, rubbing shoulders and getting dropped into a setting that demands participation and a little grit.

 You’re an adult.
 You make your own choices.
 You’ll have autonomy.
 You can rest when you want, connect when you want, stay up too late if you want.
-But you’ll also have an opportunity-rich environment—and that’s by design.
+But you’ll also be in an opportunity-rich environment surrounded by other young members.

 So, yes, embrace your “I haven’t been to camp in 16 years” moment.
 Or your “I’ve missed this since four years ago” moment.
 Whichever side you’re on, dorm life is part of the mix.
 And it makes the weekend better.